saanvijay/ReviewSystem/README.md

     - Make sure you have dummy Ether in your wallet and in Remix click Deploy
     - Copy the contract address and ABI
     - Open .env and add ABI and contract address
-    - cd ClinetAPI; npm install; npm start
+    - cd ServerAPI; npm install; npm start

 3. Configure Blockchain Explorer
     - git clone https://github.com/etherparty/explorer
-    - cd explorer
+    - cd explorer (edit package.json and set port to 9000)
     - npm install
     - npm start